 Mountain Gorillas are one of our closest relatives, sharing 98.6% of our DNA.
 This makes them the closest link to mankind and we are trying to help keep these animals from extinction.
 MGCF introduced veterinary medicine back in 1986 with a project called, Mountain Gorilla Veterinary Project.
 The local governments are convinced that this project saved the gorillas from extinction during the war in the mid 90's.

-MGCF developed a veterinary education department in central Africa's largest University called, Makerere University.
-This program is educating local Ugandans and Rwandans to become veterinarians.
-The current facility at the University has outgrown itself and we need to raise the funds to create more room for education.
-After graduation, they first protect the mountain gorilla, then expand to other wildlife in Uganda and Rwanda.
-MGCF needs support in raising funds for the new Ruth Keesling Wildlife Health and Research Center that will provide new lecture halls, two research labs and a wildlife disease surveilance lab.
-MGCF was the first in the world to ever build an "on location" veterinary center in 1986 for the protection of endangered animals.
-Since then, 20 expatriate veterinarians have served in the countries and now locals have been educated enough to take over and protect their own wildlife.
+Thanks to all the wonderful supporters, the MGCF was able to expand its veterinary program, which is offered to the local Ugandans and Rwandans to become veterinarians.
+In late 2013, the MGCF opened the Ruth Keesling Wildlife Health and Research Center, first of its kind for Africa and mountain gorilla protection.
+Veterinary medicine has now expanded to a vast majority of wildlife in the central African region.
+MGCF was the first in the world to ever build an "on location" vet center in 1986 for the protection of endangered animals.
+Since then, 20 expatriate veterinarians have served in the countries and now 36 local verterinarians have been educated to take over and protect their own wildlife.
+This has been the leading cause which contributed to the population growth of the gorilla.
 This is a great thing for central Africa!

 How are we doing this.....